Vienna Volksoper, exterior view

 © WienTourismus/Gregor Hofbauer

-The 2024/25 schedule is once again packed full of a wide range of performances, including ten premieres.
+Once again, the 2025/26 program is packed with a wide range of offerings, including no fewer than eleven premieres.
 Here are some of the highlights:

 For young audiences

 Almost a quarter of audience members at the Volksoper are under 30 years old, so there is also a lot going on in the Junge Volksoper program.
-There will be three premieres in the 2024/25 season:
+A few tips on which shows would be particularly suitable for the whole family:

 200th anniversary of Johann Strauss’ birth